-For example, if your safe investment was earning 2% a year, and inflation was 4% a year, even though your principal is safe, when you go to spend that money it won't buy as much goods and services as it used to.
+For example, if your safe investment was earning 2% a year and inflation was 4% a year, even though your principal is safe, when you go to spend that money it won't buy as many goods and services as it used to.
 This means you are actually losing purchasing power.

-Most people consider the risk of losing principal to be the biggest risk.
+Most people consider the risk of losing the principal to be the biggest risk.
 However, if you have a long time frame, the loss of purchasing power due to inflation can work like erosion and cause just as much damage.
-If you have a long time frame, to avoid loss of purchasing power, consider moving some of your long-term investments into growth or income producing choices.
+If you have a long time frame, to avoid loss of purchasing power, consider moving some of your long-term investments into growth or income-producing choices.

 In the case of certificates of deposit (CDs), the early withdrawal penalty may be small, such as a fee of three months worth of interest.
-In the case of fixed annuities, the early withdrawal penalty can be large, such as a surrender charge as high as ten of fifteen percent of your investment amount.
+In the case of fixed annuities, the early withdrawal penalty can be large, such as a surrender charge as high as 10 or 15% of your investment amount.

 One of the advantages to bank savings accounts and money market funds is that the money remains liquid, meaning it is available to you at any time, penalty-free.
 If you are willing to tie your money up for longer periods of time, perhaps by using CDs or annuities, you will typically earn a higher current interest rate than you will earn in the more liquid, safe investments like savings or money market accounts.